Occupational Therapy

 Fine motor skills

-Finger strength, grip, dexterity, for skills such as cutting, holding a pencil, and doing buttons up
+Finger strength, grip, and dexterity, for skills such as cutting, holding a pencil, and doing buttons up

 Gross motor skills